 The goal is to have the highest quality images with the smallest file size (which will load more quickly, offering your users a better user experience, and make a positive impact on your search engine optimization).

-Aim to keep your images less than 1 MB in size.
+The images on your website must be less than 1 MB in size.

 Therefore, optimizing your images for the web is a very important step.
 Here are some resources to help:

 Also, Adobe Photoshop is available on some computer labs on campus (such as the Art Lab, the Mac Lab in the Administration Building, and the Media Production Center in the Library).

 Additionally, if you wish to purchase Photoshop for personal use, Adobe offers a significant educational discount on Photoshop and all of the other software in the Adobe Creative Suite through Adobe Creative Cloud.

 Some possible free alternatives to Photoshop for image optimization include: